Verne L. Cameron (1896-1970)

 VERNE L. CAMERON, in 1949, poses with his older style water-compass, forerunner of the invention of his Orginal Cameron Aurameter.
 His Dowsing instruments were among the first to outline and measure the natural force-fields (form-energy) auras, emanating from both animate and inanimate shapes duiring the late 1920s and before WWII.

-Cameron’s findings, were later verified by skeptical scientists and serious energy-of-form researchers, leading to Cameron’s remarkable cone-coil discoveries now reported in the Pyramid Guide.
+Cameron’s findings, were later verified by skeptical scientists and serious energy-of-form researchers, leading to Cameron’s remarkable cone-coil discoveries reported in the Pyramid Guide – now available on Special Offer.

 It’s all in the mind of the intuitive practitioner